-The net cash proceeds from the sale received were approximately \$1.4 million.
-The sale includes contingent earn-out consideration payments that depend upon the achievement of certain thresholds and will be recognized as income when received.
+The cash proceeds from the sale of the pay-per-click assets and assets related to Archeo's domain operations were approximately \$1.4 million and \$28.1 million, respectively.
+Both sales include contingent earn-out consideration payments that depend upon the achievement of certain thresholds and will be recognized as income when received.